partha-bro/study-repo/Web_developer/05-jQuery/README.md

 			//code
 		});

-	NOTE: To avoid this event method and use general method for event,
+	NOTE: To avoid perticular event method and use general method for event is on(),

 		use on( 'eventName' , anonymous function);